 Stepping out with a group of foodies?
 Consider taking a hands-on class at Imperial Lamian, a modern Chinese restaurant in River North.
-Choose to craft your own noodles or dumplings with workshops called "Teach Me How to Noodle" and "Do you Even Dim Sum?"
-Your group will work with the restaurant's executive chefs to create (and devour) glutinous morsels.
-Each class can accomodate 20–25 guests, and tickets go for $45 per person.
+Choose to craft your own noodles or dumplings with workshops called "Teach Me How to Noodle" and "Do You Dim Sum?"
+Your group will work with the restaurant's chefs to create (and devour) glutinous morsels.
+Each class can accommodate a group of up to eight people, and tickets go for $59 per person.

 One of the first things you'll have to figure out when planning a bachelorette party is where everyone will stay.
 Hotel rooms can get expensive and aren't always ideal for big groups.
 Instead, turn to Chicago's vast short-term rental market, which offers one-of-a-kind homes that are filled with funky touches.
-Cruise Airbnb or check out BANGTEL, a boutique company offering 10 party-friendly Chicago homes that suit groups of 10–21.
-Each space is decorated in cheeky neon signs, bright artwork, high-end finishes and plenty of common space—perfect for a party.
+Cruise Airbnb or check out BANGTEL, a boutique company offering a selection of party-friendly Chicago homes that suit groups of 10–37.
+Each apartment is decorated in cheeky neon signs, bright artwork, high-end finishes and plenty of common space—perfect for a party.
 The company also offers bachelorette add-ons including decorations, dinner with a private chef, hair and makeup, yoga sessions and more.

-We seek out Chicago's top brunch restaurants every Sunday, but this isn't any ordinary weekend.
-For something a bit more hands-on, check out the Social Table, where you'll whip up a family-style breakfast feast with your best gals.
-Choose from dishes like breakfast strata, Swedish pancakes and cinnamon streusel coffee cake, and then work with a talented chef instructor to pull it all together.
+Brunch is a bachelorette weekend necessity, and at the Social Table, you and your crew will take over the kitchen to whip up a family-style feast.
+Choose from dishes like breakfast strata, fluffy Japanese-style pancakes and chorizo-pepper potato hash, and then work with a chef instructor to pull it all together.
 The kitchen and cozy dining room are yours for the morning.
-Priced at $85 per person, each menu includes one round of complimentary mimosas, but the kitchen is BYOB-friendly, so remember to stock up on bubbly before you go.
+Priced at $85 per person, each menu offers the option of batched breakfast cocktails for an additional cost, but the kitchen is also BYOB-friendly if you prefer to stock up on your own bubbly before you go.

 If you're looking for a one-stop shop to keep your group entertained for an entire evening, check in at the Chicago Athletic Association, a stunning hotel in the Loop.
-Start with an upscale dinner at the Cherry Circle Room, where you'll find oysters by the half-dozen, grilled octopus, cavatelli and a stacked cheeseburger.
+Start with an upscale dinner at the Cherry Circle Room, where you'll find oysters by the half-dozen, beef tartare, risotto and a stacked cheeseburger.
 From there, loosen things up with frozen cocktails and a rousing round of shuffleboard in the Game Room.
 End the night with a round of drinks at Cindy's, the hotel's rooftop bar, which offers prime outdoor space, sweeping views of the city and cozy fireplaces.

 Does the bachelorette have a competitive streak?
-Face off at AceBounce, a sprawling underground ping-pong lounge in River North where your group can grab a table and paddles, dance to music provided by rotating DJs and indulge in spicy tuna tartare, coconut shrimp dumplings, Hawaiian pizza and a menu of boozy beverages.
+Face off at AceBounce, a sprawling underground ping-pong lounge in River North where your group can grab a table and paddles, dance to music provided by rotating DJs and indulge in fried chicken sliders, crab rangoon dumplings, green goddess hummus and a menu of boozy beverages.
 Plus, AceBounce puts you within walking distances of River North's finest late-night bars if the party continues into the wee hours of the morning.

 Detox before an indulgent night out with a trip to AIR Aerial Fitness, with locations in River North, Lincoln Park and South Loop.
 The classes here utilize long, colorful silks that hang from the ceiling, allowing you get upside down in ways you didn't know possible.
 It's just as fun as it looks, but be forewarned: You'll be sore the next day.
 Call ahead to book your bachelorette party; beginner-friendly workshops start at $395.

 Why not plan the ultimate staycation for the bride-to-be and her best friends?
 Virgin Hotels Chicago rolls out the red carpet with comfortable rooms, excellent food and drink options and a beautiful, DJ-equipped rooftop.
-We recommend grabbing a dinner reservation at Commons Club, the hotel's flagship concept which offers "cheeky, inventive contemporary American" cuisine.
+We recommend grabbing a dinner reservation at Commons Club, the hotel's flagship concept which offers creative takes on American cuisine.
 And if you feel like getting outside, Virgin is located within walking distance of Millennium Park, the Art Institute and the Chicago Riverwalk.

 For groups that prefer Donkey Kong and Frogger to strippers and penis straws, Emporium Arcade Bar is a safe bet.
-With locations in Wicker Park and Logan Square, these massive arcades are used to hosting groups big and small, and for parties under 30 people, they'll usually let you reserve a table free of charge.
+With locations in Wicker Park, Logan Square and Fulton Market, these massive arcades are used to hosting groups big and small; plus, for parties under 30 people, they'll usually let you reserve a table free of charge.
 The bring-your-own-food policy means you can nosh on pizza, Chinese food, Taco Bell or whatever else the bride is craving.
 Stock up on tokens and let the fun begin.

 Find the best attractions in Chicago